 The brownfield land register provides an up to date record of previously developed land in West Oxfordshire, that is suitable for housing development.

-The current brownfield register was published in December 2018 in accordance with Government guidelines.
+The current brownfield register was first published in December 2017 and last updated in December 2019 in accordance with Government guidelines.

 The West Oxfordshire brownfield register can be downloaded below.

 If you are aware of any suitable brownfield sites that we have not already considered let us know.
 If you would like to suggest a site please click the button below.

 Suggest a site

 Only sites that meet the Government’s definition of brownfield land will be considered: